globalsmile/Client-Financial-Analysis/README.md

 # Data Transformation

-Data transformation was done in Power Query and the datasets were loaded into Microsoft Power BI Desktop for modeling.
+Data transformation was done in Power Query and the datasets were loaded into Microsoft Excel Power Pivot for modeling.

+The client's financial data consists of  2 worksheets containing 2 tables:

-- Client Sleep Data consists of `21 columns and 111 rows` of observations
+- `Transactions` which has `4 columns and 296 rows` of observation
-- Partner Sleep Data consists of `21 columns and 77 rows` of observations
+- `Budget` which has `15 columns and 24 rows` of observation

-In Power query the tables that contains the datasets are named:
--  `Client`
--  `Partner` respectively.

-After careful observation each of the tables have same column names, hence:
+After careful examination each of the tables have same column names, hence:

 The tabulation below shows the column names and their description:
 | Column Name | Description |